 The Anvil recently got a chance to speak with search engine marketing icon Rand Fishkin of SparkToro.
 Fishkin is the former CEO and Co-founder of Moz (SEO software), as well as the founder of SparkToro, a market research and audience intelligence marketing tool.
 Fishkin shared startling statistics, including the fact that two thirds of Google searches result in no clicks.
 He also discussed his latest project, defining “influence marketing”, which he argues is distinctive from both PR and influencer marketing.
 A main takeaway from Fishkin’s presentation is the importance of brand awareness and asking questions to learn about your audience.
 Fishkin also gave the team a brief tour of the SparkToro platform, showing us how to identify influencers of audiences with specific interests.

 Of course, the Brown Bags will not stop there.
 We have quite a few interesting presentations down the road that the team is excited about, from evolving marketing platform provider Q&As to inspiring discussions with those that have achieved the impossible.
-In June, we have a very special Brown Bag scheduled, once he returns home from an Everest expedition.

 To be a presenter in our future Brown Bags, or to learn more about our previous presentations, contact Anvil.